T1z3n/Visitor-Management-System/README.md

 ![Database](https://i.imgur.com/0dM4z28.png)

-I created a php page to fetch data from the MySQl database which will show visitors details along with who is inside. <b> This page can only be viewed by manager or Authorised persons.</b> I have kept its Url different <i>http://visitor.almafiesta.com/display.php</i> , We can also keep a Authorisation system also to access this page.
+I created a php page to fetch data from the MySQl database which will show visitors details along with who is inside. <b> This page can only be viewed by manager or Authorised persons.</b> I have kept its Url different <i>URL have to change (usin' http and is down)</i> , We can also keep a Authorisation system also to access this page.

 Please note that It is showing departure time of Sakshi Gupta, still as inside because she hasn't checked out.